 In the hospitality industry, where businesses need to stay connected with guests, answer their questions, resolve their issues quickly, and heighten the guest experience, messaging is a natural choice.

 Want insider tips and tricks on how to manage messaging for your hotel or business?
 Download our full guide.

 Let’s take a look at the major contenders in the private messaging scene:

 The popularity of text messaging tends to vary by region.
 SMS is still popular in North America, while in Europe and Asia people prefer messaging apps.
 With the dominance of platforms such as WhatsApp, Messenger, and WeChat and the coming of Apple Business Chat and Android Messages, many organizations are deciding not to implement SMS because of the additional costs.

 Facebook Messenger was rereleased as a standalone messaging app in 2011.
 More than two billion messages are exchanged between people and businesses every month on Messenger.
 Businesses can manage the service through their Facebook page, where they can set a welcome greeting and instant replies and activate other features.

 WhatsApp is a messaging service owned by Facebook.
-It allows the sending of text, voice, photo and video messages as well as multimedia files.
+It allows the sending of text, voice, photo, and video messages as well as multimedia files.
 More than 1.5 billion users send 65 billion messages per day on WhatsApp.
-Last year, the WhatsApp Business app was launched, allowing business to create a profile, set up automated greetings and program quick replies.
-More recently, the WhatsApp Business API was launched, allowing integration with messaging software solutions (including ReviewPro’s Guest Messaging Hub).
+Last year, the WhatsApp Business app was launched, allowing businesses to create a profile, set up automated greetings, and program quick replies.
+More recently, the WhatsApp Business API was launched, allowing integration with messaging software solutions (including ReviewPro’s Guest Experience Automation™).

 WeChat is a Chinese multi-purpose ‘super app’ combining messaging, social media, appointment-booking and mobile payments, among other features.
 The app has over one billion monthly active users, the majority of whom reside in China, where Facebook, Twitter and Google are banned by the government.